Community Led by Community

 Susan currently volunteers for duet.
 Additionally, she enjoys traveling, fly fishing, rock climbing and spending time with friends and family, including her beloved dog, Trudy.

 Ex-Officio Directors: Fr.
 Joe Schwab, OFM (Executive Director, Franciscan Renewal Center)

 Fr.
-Joe came to the Casa in June 1997 and became Executive Director in 1998.
-He entered the Franciscan Order in 1978 and served as Superior or Administrator in several communities, including Oakland and Santa Barbara, Calif.
-He received his Bachelor with honors from Arizona State University and is a lifetime member of Golden Key National Honor Society and Phi Kappa Phi National Honor Society.
+Joe came to the Casa in June 1997 and became Director in 1998.
+He entered the Franciscan Order in 1978 and served as Superior or Administrator in several communities, including Oakland and Santa Barbara.
+He received his BA with honors from Arizona State University and is a lifetime member of the Golden Key National Honor Society and Phi Kappa Phi National Honor Society.
 He received his graduate degree in theology from the Franciscan

 Ex-Officio Director: Charlie Brown (General Manager)

-Charlie has continued his education by attending Harvard University on scholarship and the Arizona State University non-profit extension.
-He is a member of the Organization of Non-Profit Executives.
-He has served as Chair of the Retreat Directors Committee for the Province of St. Barbara for four years.
-Charlie also completed the two-year certification training process as a spiritual director.
+After his 14 year successful retail management career, he choose to transition his sills to better align with his faith and spirituality as well as spending more time with his daughters.
+Charlie has furthered his education by attending Harvard on scholarship and the ASU non-profit extension.
+He has served as Chair of the Retreat Directors Committee for the Province of St. Barbara for ten years.

 Charlie completed the two-year certification training and education as a spiritual director.
 He is a father of two lovely and faithful daughters, Amber and Bridget.
 He enjoys his lake cabin in Durango, fitness, travel, art and always a lifelong learner.